Coming to Emergency

 Parking is available underground and street level.
 The entrance to our parking garage is located on Elm Street and is open 24/7.

-For everyone’s added safety, we are providing masks to all family caregivers and patients (2 years of age and older) coming to the hospital, which must be worn for the duration of the visit.
+We are providing masks at hospital entrances to all family caregivers and patients (2 years of age and older) coming to the hospital.

-Please wear the mask provided to help lower the risk of community spread while protecting yourself and others at the hospital.
+Please wear the mask in designated areas to help lower the risk of community spread of COVID-19 and other respiratory viruses to protect yourself and others at the hospital.

 Visit our COVID-19 Information Hub for more on our masking policy at SickKids.